-A typical engineering design involves prediction of deflections / displacements, stresses, natural frequencies, temperature distributions etc. These parameters are used to iterate on material parameters and/or geometry etc. for optimization of behavior.
+A typical engineering design involves prediction of deflections/displacements, stresses, natural frequencies, temperature distributions etc. These parameters are used to iterate on material parameters and/or geometry to optimize their behavior.
 Traditional methods, like hand calculations, involved idealization of physical models using simple equations to obtain solutions.
-However, these approximations oversimplify the problem and the analytical solution can only provide conservative estimates.
-Alternatively, FEM and other numerical methods are meant to provide engineering analysis that considers much greater detail that would otherwise be impractical with hand calculations.
-FEM divides the body into smaller pieces enforcing continuity of displacements along these element boundaries.
+However, these approximations oversimplify the problem and an analytical solution can only provide conservative estimates.
+Alternatively, FEM and other numerical methods are meant to provide an engineering analysis that takes into account much greater detail — something that would be impractical with hand calculations.
+FEM divides the body into smaller pieces, enforcing continuity of displacements along these element boundaries.
 More information on “how FEM works” and “how to learn FEM” can be found in the earlier SimScale articles.

 For those using FEM, the term “convergence” is often heard.
+Most linear problems do not need an iterative solution procedure.
+Yet, mesh convergence is an important issue that needs to be addressed.
+Additionally, in nonlinear problems, convergence in the iteration procedure also needs to be considered.
 So what does this mean?
 In this article, we address issues that are related to this term.
-Most linear problems, do not often need an iterative solution procedure.
-Yet, mesh convergence is an important issue that needs to be addressed.
-Additionally, in nonlinear problems, convergence in the iteration procedure also needs to be considered.

 To read a more general article about FEA, we’d like to refer you to our SimWiki where we discuss the big topics in Engineering Simulation in detail.